 2. There Is a Risk-Free Guarantee — Buy Now, Travel Later

-If you buy Go San Diego and wind up not using it, you have 90 days from your purchase date to return any unused or unactivated passes for a full refund.
+If you buy a Go City San Diego Pass and don’t use it, you have 30 days from the purchase date to return any unused or non-activated passes for a full refund.
 You also have two years from the date of purchase to activate your pass, which is done by visiting your first attraction.

 Everything I would classify as one of San Diego’s major attractions can be visited using Go City San Diego (the full list is below), including the San Diego Zoo, San Diego Zoo Safari Park, LEGOLAND California, Belmont Park in Mission Beach, Old Town Trolley, plus the most kid-friendly San Diego museums in Balboa Park.

-You may visit included attractions once per day, subject to restrictions outlined in the guidebook that comes with your pass.
+You may visit each of the included attractions once, subject to restrictions outlined in the guidebook that comes with your pass.
 If an attraction doesn’t require reservations, you show your pass at the gate for entry.
-If it does require reservations, you might be restricted by reservation availability (check the website for full details on which attractions require reservations).
+If it does require reservations, follow the instructions in your guidebook to make them.

-Additionally, the All-Inclusive pass allows entry to attractions only between the hours of 9 a.m. and 5:30 p.m.
+Additionally, the All-Inclusive Pass allows entry to attractions only between 9 a.m. and 5:30 p.m.

 4. Go City San Diego Saves Time

-It is quicker to present Go City San Diego for entry at museums, like San Diego Air and Space Museum, than to go through a ticket purchase transaction.
+It is quicker to present Go City San Diego for entry at museums, like San Diego Air & Space Museum, than to go through a ticket purchase transaction.

-Once you purchase the Go San Diego pass, you can use it in two ways.
+Once you purchase the pass, you can use it in two ways.
 Download the Go City app, enter your login details (from your ticket purchase), and use the digital ticket generated by the app.

 Or, a printable ticket will be emailed to you with your purchase confirmation.
 Print the ticket and use it as your entry.
-Be sure that you are printing the actual ticket and not just the confirmation email.
+Ensure you print the actual ticket and not just the confirmation email.

 5. There Are TWO Flexible Pass Options